OAuth Integrations Guide

 2. Click “Add Integration”

-3. Fill in the OAuth credentials:
+3. Fill in the basic configuration (ID, name, URL host)

 {